 - Try not to clam up when your partner is emotional or resistant.
 It’s better to apologize more than less.

 - Try to be less reactionary and more responsive and sensitive.
-Remember, you are attempting to communicate your own level of dedication to affair recovery.
+Remember, you are trying to communicate your dedication to recovering from an affair.
 Your remorse is a thoughtful response to the consequences of your mistakes.
 Not a reaction to your partner’s anger or sadness.
-Do your best to keep your expressions of remorse independent of your spouse’s feelings and thoughts.
+Do your best to keep your expressions of remorse separate from your spouse’s feelings and thoughts.

 2. Quality of Remorseful Expression

 - Accept that “I’m sorry” doesn’t cut it.

 - Avoid brief, closed statements of apology.
 Communication without depth or engagement will not do now.
 Your partner’s world has been rocked.
 They need to hear from you.
 Your expressions of remorse have to be substantive.
 You need to explain WHAT you’re sorry for and WHY.

 - Nonverbals matter immensely.
 They communicate respect and sincerity.
 Keep your tone open, never dismissive.
 Consciously use facial expressions that convey an apologetic message.
 Willingly engage.
 Appearing to be withdrawn sends a contradictory message of disinterest.

 - Take responsibility vs. being defensive.
 This no time for manipulation.
 Don’t play coy or innocent, it undermines trust.
 Avoid accusing or blaming your partner, it creates resentment.

 - Listen and acknowledge your partner’s experience.
 Work hard at validating what they’ve gone through and how they feel.
 Avoid minimizing any part of your partner’s pain, upset, or response.

 Now.
 What does all this look like on a practical level?
 If “I’m sorry” doesn’t cut it, what should you say and how should you say it?